joostmeijles/blog/content/traefik.md

 +++

 Recently we upgraded to Sitecore XP 9.1.1 and XC 9.1.0.
 This is the first version of XC that uses XP 9.1.
 Version 9.1 introduces a system wide Identity service which was in 9.0 only used for Commerce.
-For the Sitecore CMS this changes means that for login you will be redirected to the Identity server, and upon successful login back to the request URL.
+For the Sitecore CMS this change means that for login you will be redirected to the Identity server, and upon successful login redirected back to the request URL.
 <!--more-->

 For development we use a Docker setup which can be found [here](https://github.com/avivasolutionsnl/sitecore-docker).
 For testing purposes this Docker development setup is deployed to an (IAAS) Azure VM.